codeolio/workshop-data-structures/README.md

 The stack is an abstract data type with a predefined capacity (stack overflow!).
 It's a pretty simple data structure because it allows the adding and removing of items/elements from just one end of the stack, typically called the 'top' of the stack.

 When we add a new element, it goes on the top of the stack.
 This is called pushing to the stack.
 When we want to remove something from the stack, we remove only the item that sits on the top of the stack, nothing below that item.
+The stack follows the principle of Last in First Out: The last item added to the stack will be the first item to leave the stack.

 You can conceptually think of a stack as being a stack of clean dinner plates.
 When we finish drying off a plate, we stick that plate on an existing pile of plates.
 If we want to remove a plate for use, we'll take from the top of the pile.
 Eventually, when we pile on too many plates, the stack of plates will fall.
 You can think of this as being a stack overflow - we hit the max number of plates the stack can support.

-There's no better way to learn about what the array is and does than to build one yourself!
+There's no better way to learn about what the queue is and does than to build one yourself!
 Your challenges are below.
 For this exercise, you will not have to set a cap on your stack.

 - [ ] Challenge 1: ```push``` method should add a single value to the top of the stack, adjust length
 - [ ] Challenge 1.5: (BONUS!)
 Refactor your ```push``` method so that it can add multiple values to the top of the stack, adjust length